-Tajh has been a teaching artist, youth advocate and arts educator in NYC for 13 years.
+Tajh has been a teaching artist, youth advocate and writer and educator in NYC for 13 years.
 She left school as a third year childhood education major at CUNY Brooklyn College with a concentration in English to pursue social entrepreneurship.

 She attended Barbizon modeling school at age 12 where she also began developing her love for writing songs, poetry, short stories and articles in addition to her passion for performance and visual art.

 She has since worked as a teaching artist for reputable after school programs and organizations such as the Sports and Arts in Schools Foundation, Girls Incorporated, and the Union Settlement Association.

 Noticing a need for balance between academic excellence, relatability with the student body, creative exploration and analysis of the arts and community empowerment she founded Young People of Color Incorporated in 2012.

-A few years later she would found Loc Love Lives Here- an online platform dedicated to uplifting people of color with locs and providing insight and analysis of pop culture through a queer Black feminist lens.
+A year later she would found Loc Love Lives Here- an online platform dedicated to uplifting people of color with locs and providing insight and analysis of pop culture through a queer Black feminist lens.